Mattb709/S3Hunter/README.md

 ## **TODOs for S3Hunter**

-- [ ] Add multi-threading for faster scans
+- [ ] Add optional multi-threading for faster scans
 - [ ] Add support for rotating proxies (S3Hunter may experience rate-limiting when scanning batches of 100,000+ bucket names)